lifebit-ai/cloudos/README.md

 Get ggplots for all the applied phenotypic filters for a cohort.

-As this based on ggplot objects, this can be modified further.
+As this based on ggplot objects, this can be customised further.

 ``` r
 plot_list <- cloudos::cb_plot_filters(cloudos = my_cloudos, cohort = my_cohort)